tobysoby/tobysoby.github.io/about/index.md

 He is interested in everything that combines the wonders of cultural heritage and the possibilities of information technology.

 He is currently living in Bonn and hopes to find more time for blogging.

+**_CV_**

+*since 10/2015* Deutsche Welle, Bonn Germany: QA for Web and App-Development.
+Build&Deployment of mobile apps

+*02/2013 - 10/2015* PMG Presse-Monitor, Berlin Germany: QA for Web-Development.

+*02/2013* MSc at the Technical University Berlin

+*04/2010* M.A. at the Johannes Gutenberg-Universität Mainz